eleanor-clifford/ellie.clifford.lol/http/md/documents/letters/index.md

 _Please note: I have published the responses to my letters only when the author is responding in their capacity as a public official, as it is overwhelmingly in the public interest.
-However, please remember that such authors retain the legal rights to their work._
+However, please remember that such authors still retain the legal rights to their work._

 ```{=html}
 <style>.page { max-width: 600px !important; margin: auto !important; }